-Sample A.B./B.E.
-Programs
+Sample AB/BE Programs

 Although engineering at Dartmouth is cross-disciplinary, students can also pursue interests in traditional engineering fields.

-During the A.B. program, core engineering courses give students tools that are applicable to all fields while electives allow the student to investigate a field of choice.
-At the B.E. level, students deepen their theoretical and analytic work while simultaneously applying their engineering skills to problems in the industrial workplace.
+During the AB program, core engineering courses give students tools that are applicable to all fields while electives allow the student to investigate a field of choice.
+At the BE level, students deepen their theoretical and analytic work while simultaneously applying their engineering skills to problems in the industrial workplace.

-Engineering sciences majors who plan to pursue the B.E. program work with faculty advisors to develop the best programs.
+Engineering sciences majors who plan to pursue the BE program work with faculty advisors to develop the best programs.

-- Biomedical Engineering
+- Biochemical Engineering

-- Chemical Engineering
+- Chemical Engineering: Chemical Processes

-- Computer Engineering
+- Computer Science & Engineering

-- Electrical Engineering
+- Energy Systems Engineering

 - Environmental Engineering

-- Materials Science and Engineering
+- Materials Science & Engineering

-- Mechanical Engineering
+- Mechanical Engineering: Mechanical Design

-- Students interested in physics and engineering can major in Engineering Physics, or major in Physics with an Engineering Sciences minor, then continue to the B.E. program (see Sample A.B./B.E.
-Programs for Dartmouth Physics Majors for details).
+- Students interested in physics and engineering can major in Engineering Physics, or major in Physics with an Engineering Sciences minor, then continue to the BE program (see Sample AB/BE Programs for Dartmouth Physics Majors for details).

-- Students interested in computer science and engineering can major in Computer Science with an Engineering Sciences minor or in Computer Science modified with Engineering, then continue to the B.E. program (see Sample A.B./B.E.
-Programs for Dartmouth Computer Science Majors for details).
+- Students interested in computer science and engineering can major in Computer Science with an Engineering Sciences minor or in Computer Science modified with Engineering, then continue to the BE program (see Sample AB/BE Programs for Dartmouth Computer Science Majors for details).